Narrow Your Niche to Make More Money!

 Once you get clear on your target market, you can develop a marketing plan that attracts the right people and discourages those who are not a good fit for your wellness biz.
 You may think the best way to get lots of clients is to market to everyone!
 But you actually get more ideal clients by narrowing your niche to a small specific group.
 Here’s how to identify your niche:

 Your niche is made up of people who already know they need help, they just don’t know how to get it.
 That’s where you and your marketing come in!
 Use your marketing materials to speak to your ideal client as if you were having a conversation with them about their needs and your solutions.
-Word your marketing message in a way that your ideal client will ‘see’ herself in magnetic marketing questions; she will answer ‘Yes!’ to them and pre-qualify herself as your enthusiastic new client!
+Word your marketing messages in a way that your ideal client will ‘see’ herself in your magnetic marketing questions.
+She will answer ‘Yes!’ to them and pre-qualify herself as your enthusiastic new client!

 Here’s an example from my massage therapy practice of how I target two different niches: